auth0/docs/articles/multifactor-authentication/custom.md

 - Set `allowRememberBrowser` to `false`
 - Set `acr_values` to `http://schemas.openid.net/pape/policies/2007/06/multi-factor` when calling the `/authorize` endpoint.

-In case you want to force a specific user to get prompted for MFA the next time they you can call the [Invalidate Remember Browser API endpoint](https://auth0.com/docs/api/management/v2#!/Users/post_invalidate_remember_browser).
-This is useful if a user reports that they lost a trusted device.
+If you want to require a specific user to be prompted for MFA during their next log in, you can call the [Invalidate Remember Browser API endpoint](https://auth0.com/docs/api/management/v2#!/Users/post_invalidate_remember_browser).
+This is useful for situations where the user loses a trusted device.

 ### Access from an extranet